Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks

 \section{Related Work}

 \paragraph{Coding Agents} Heralded by rapidly increasing performance on SWE-Bench \cite{jimenezswe}, LLM coding agents have become a big success in software engineering.
-Coding agents --- LLM-based systems that take actions and interact with coding projects --- can perform various tasks, including bug fixing, feature implementation, test generation \cite{mundler2024swt}, environment setup \cite{eliseeva2025envbenchbenchmarkautomatedenvironment}, or even generating a whole library from scratch \cite{zhaocommit0}.
+Coding agents --- LLM-based systems that take actions and interact with coding projects --- can perform various tasks, including bug fixing, feature implementation, test generation \cite{mundler2024swt}, environment setup \cite{eliseeva2025envbench}, or even generating a whole library from scratch \cite{zhaocommit0}.

-Improvements for coding agents fall into two categories: agent design and model training.
-The former studies how to improve the agent scaffolding around the LLM: what actions are available to an agent \cite{yang2024sweagent}, what workflow an agent should follow \cite{xia2025demystifying}, how an agent can spend more inference-time compute in trade for better performance \cite{antoniadesswe,zhangdiversity,gao2025trae}.
+Improvements for coding agents fall into two categories: \textit{agent design} and \textit{model training}.
+The former studies how to improve the agent scaffolding around the LLM: what actions are available to an agent \cite{yang2024swe}, what workflow an agent should follow \cite{xia2025demystifying}, how an agent can spend more inference-time compute in trade for better performance \cite{antoniadesswe,zhangdiversity,gao2025trae}.
 The latter studies how to train a better LLM, supporting the agent.
-SWE-Gym \cite{pan2024training} and SWESynInfer \cite{ma2024lingma} train a single model for the agent with supervised-finetuning.
-SWE-Fixer \cite{xie2025swe}, CoPatcheR \cite{tang2025co}, SWE-Reasoner \cite{ma2025thinking} train specialized models for different aspects of the agent, reducing the size of the model needed to achieve good performance.
-SEAlign \cite{zhang2025sealign}, SoRFT \cite{ma2025sorft}, and SWE-RL \cite{wei2025swe} use reinforcement learning to train the model with either direct preference optimization or test results as rewards.
+SWE-Gym \cite{pantraining} and SWESynInfer \cite{ma2024lingma} train a single model for the agent with supervised-finetuning.
+SWE-Fixer \cite{xie-etal-2025-swe}, CoPatcheR \cite{tang2025co}, SWE-Reasoner \cite{ma2025thinking} train specialized models for different aspects of the agent, reducing the size of the model needed to achieve good performance.
+SEAlign \cite{zhang2025sealign}, SoRFT \cite{ma2025sorft}, and SWE-RL \cite{wei2025swerl} use reinforcement learning to train the model with either direct preference optimization or test results as rewards.

-Despite a great amount of efforts into improving the capabilities of coding agents, few have focused on benchmarking and improving their security. \bench gives the community a platform to work on in this direction.
+Despite a great amount of effort to improve the capabilities of coding agents, few have focused on benchmarking and improving their security. \bench gives the community a platform to work in this direction.